operations specialist navy

 Navy

-Navy Operations Specialists are Navy enlisted personnel who serve as key members of the combat team on Navy vessels in the fleet.
+Navy Operations Specialists (OS) find that they’re key members of the combat team on Navy vessels in the fleet.

 navy operations specialist (OS)